WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

 It is the most simplest form of XSS vulnerability that are  found in Web Applications.

 **Example:**
-Let's say there is a e-commerce website that lists all the available products on the home page.
-Now, you need to search for a nice fancy laptop for yourself.
-In the search input field you type `laptop`.
+Let's say there is an e-commerce website now, you need to search for a nice fancy laptop for yourself.
+In the search input field you enter `laptop`.
 As a result you get list of all the laptops available on the site.

 You notice that on the URL bar you have your search query as `https://example-site.com/search?term=laptop`.
 And that query term is reflected in the page as `Here are the results for 'laptop'`.